 - Supportive care to help maintain your quality of life, including assisting with nutrition, speech and swallowing, and replacements for missing teeth

-Lifelong follow-up exams after treatment can address any recurrence of jaw tumors and cysts.
+Long-term follow-up exams after treatment can address any recurrence of jaw tumors and cysts.
 Identifying recurrence early is important so they can be treated appropriately.

 Jaw tumors and cysts care at Mayo Clinic